serai-dex/serai/docs/integrations/Instructions.md

 ### Destination

-Destination is an enum of ExternalAddress and NativeAddress.
+Destination is an enum of ExternalAddress and SeraiAddress.

 ### Out Instructions